rashkam01/Songs-Genres/README.md

 #### Normalize the data
 While analysing the values for each feature we observed that there were values ranging from as high as 1milion to -0.002, therefore the decision to normalize the data was taken before creating the models.
 Normalization helped in improving the accuracy of each of the models.

+#### Resampling of the Data
+To handle the imbalanced classes, resampling is done to get better confusion matrix where the predictions of other classes than the first one will perform better.
+Different combinations were tried.
+Undersampling of Class 1 and over sampling of other classes was tried to improve the results in confusion matrix.

 ```python
 from sklearn import preprocessing
 df_train_new = pd.DataFrame()